OpenFreeEnergy/kartograf/docs/guide/atom_mapping.rst

 Atom Mapping
 ===============================

-Atom maappings can have a large variety of different use cases.
+Atom mappings can have a large variety of different use cases.
 The general goal of an atom mapping is to find an assignment between two sets of atoms based on a certain motivation.
 A very common approach is to find an assignment of atoms, between two molecules, which are considers similar/equal